Nov 21, 2009Your source for the most comprehensive and informative digital camera reviews

 Macro

-About average macro area, with strong detail in the center of the frame.
+Smaller than average macro area, with strong detail in the center of the frame.
 The Canon SX10 IS's flash is unavailable this close.

 Standard Macro Super Macro Mode

-The Canon PowerShot SX10's macro setting captured a fairly average-size minimum area measuring 1.43 x 1.07 inches (36 x 27 millimeters).
+The Canon PowerShot SX10's macro setting captured a fairly small minimum area measuring 1.43 x 1.07 inches (36 x 27 millimeters).
 Resolution and detail are high in the center of the frame on the dollar bill.
 However, details are slightly soft in the corners.
 (Most cameras have some softening in the corners in macro mode.)
 Exposure is quite uneven, with a strong hot spot along the left side and a shadow extending into the right.
 The PowerShot SX10's flash is unavailable at this close range, so you'll definitely need external lighting for your closest macro shots.
 The Canon SX10 IS also offers a Super Macro option, but results here are very similar to those in normal mode.

 Geometric Distortion